 - ascites (fluid buildup in your abdomen) with bloating

 Again, it is possible to have no specific symptoms in early or late stage ovarian cancer.
 If you do start experiencing some early symptoms of ovarian cancer and later have more advanced symptoms, schedule an appointment with your doctor.

 - Age.
 Age is one of the primary risk factors.
 Younger people do get ovarian cancer, but it’s less common.
-Ovarian cancer diagnoses are most common between the ages of
+Ovarian cancer diagnoses are most common between ages

 - Chronic inflammation.
 Chronic inflammation conditions of the reproductive system, such as endometriosis and pelvic inflammatory disease, may increase the risk.